nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The significance of the problem contained in the resource.
+The significance of the Problem contained in the resource.
-All problems **MUST** have a severity of <code>major</code> or <code>minor</code>.
+All Problems **MUST** have a severity of <code>major</code> or <code>minor</code>.
 Where a provider system records more than two levels of severity any level of severity above minor is mapped to major.

 ### identifier ###